 Assistant coaches - Assistants also help improve form

-About half of all players have a characteristic called "speciality", which has impact on matches.
-There are 5 different main specialities available for players: "Technical", "Quick", "Head", "Powerful" and "Unpredictable".
+About half of all players have a characteristic called a” specialty", which has impact on matches.
+There are 5 different main specialties available for players: "Technical", "Quick", "Head", "Powerful" and "Unpredictable".

-Every main speciality has a good and a bad side, explained in the Special Events chapter.
-Specialities can also be useful for certain tactic types as explained in the Tactics chapter.
+Every main specialty has a good and a bad side, explained in the Special Events chapter.
+Specialties can also be useful for certain tactic types as explained in the Tactics chapter.

-One rare speciality also exists: Regainer.
-Players with the regainer speciality will find their injuries heal slightly faster than they do for other players.
+One rare specialty also exists: Regainer.
+Players with the regainer specialty will find they heal from injuries faster than other players.

 Sometimes players get injured.
 If this is the case, the injury, unless very slight, will put them on the treatment table for a couple of games.
-The risk of injuries increases as the team increases the intensity of training or the number of Assistant Coaches on the staff.
+The risk of injury increases as the team increases the intensity of training or the number or level of Assistant Coaches on the staff.

-Older players take a longer time to heal, and a Medic can be hired to help players heal faster.
-Players approaching their forties will have a hard time to recover at all though.
-Also remember that the injury times stated are only estimates - if your star forward has a week-long injury, it might take him 8 or 9 days to get fit again.
+Older players take a longer time to heal, and a medic can be hired to help players heal faster.
+Medics also help reduce the risk for injuries.
+Players approaching their forties will have a hard time recovering at all though.
+Also remember that the injury times stated are only your trainer's best estimates - if your star forward has a week-long injury, it could take him 8 or 9 days to get fit again.

 Yellow and red cards

 Players may get booked or sent off during games, highly aggressive players (especially those with low honesty and lacking experience) more often than others.
-2 bookings during a match will automatically lead to the player getting sent off.
+Two bookings (yellow cards) during a match will automatically lead to the player getting sent off (red carded).
 Getting sent off means that the player is suspended from the next competitive game.

 A player will also be suspended for one match after accumulating 3 bookings from competitive games during a season.
-Bookings from league, cup, and qualifying games are all counted as the same.
-If a player has already been booked twice in league matches one season, and receives another booking in a following cup match, he will be suspended from the next competitive match, regardless of if it's a league match, cup match or qualifier.
+Bookings from league, cup, and qualifying games are all counted.
+If a player has already been booked twice in league matches one season, and receives another booking in a following cup match, he will be suspended for the next competitive match, regardless of whether it's a league match, cup match, or qualifier.

-You can check your players list for how many bookings your players have received before a match.
-A player who has accumulated 3 bookings or has been sent off in his last match will have a red card symbol on the players list, to show his suspension.
+You can check your Players list for how many bookings each player has received.
+A player who has accumulated 3 bookings or was sent off in his last match will have a red card symbol on the Players list, to show his suspension.